- Division of Diabetes Treatment and Prevention (DDTP)

 - Sick days

-- Review monitoring data and A1C results with the patient at each diabetes visit; utilize this information to optimize the management plan through shared decision making.
+- Review blood glucose data and A1C results with the patient at each diabetes visit; utilize this information to optimize the management plan through shared decision making.

-Using ranges in setting glycemic goals allows for the flexibility needed for patient safety and accounts for the limitations of testing accuracy.
-The Division of Diabetes Treatment and Prevention has developed a Glucose Management in Type 2 Diabetes Algorithm [PDF – 180 KB] which uses target ranges to provide guidance for individualizing clinical goals.
+Glycemic control goals should be individualized using blood glucose ranges and A1C results.
+Setting glycemic goals allows for the flexibility needed for patient safety and accounts for the limitations of testing accuracy.
+The IHS Division of Diabetes Treatment and Prevention has developed a Glucose Management in Type 2 Diabetes Algorithm [PDF – 203 KB] which provides guidance for individualizing clinical goals.
+Guidance provided in this section is not intended for children or women who are, or could become, pregnant.

 General Glycemic Control Goals